-Gemma Allcott, a mum of two from Shipston-on-Stour, was inspired to enroll in an Access to HE Nursing and Midwifery programme at Banbury and Bicester College after working eight years in recruitment.
+Gemma Allcott, a mum of two from Shipston-on-Stour, was inspired to enroll in an Access to Higher Education Nursing and Midwifery programme at Banbury and Bicester College after working eight years in recruitment.

 Gemma felt like something was missing in her career, and wanted to make a difference to people’s lives.
 In 2016, she began working as a carer for the elderly, first within the community and later at a residential care home.

 During this time, Gemma’s desire to become a nurse was cemented.
 She decided to progress further in her new career, and sought the qualifications to do so at Banbury and Bicester College.

 Gemma enrolled on an Activate Learning Access to Higher Education Nursing and Midwifery programme, while continuing to care for her children and work alongside her studies.